 Thanks for tuning in to my first blog post, and hopefully you’ll keep a close eye on my future writings!

-If you have any questions from this post or would like to connect with me otherwise, please reach out via Signal, Matrix, Threema, or email.
+If you have any questions from this post or would like to connect with me otherwise, please reach out via Signal, SimpleX, Threema, or Nostr.